Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/src/MigrationGuide.md

 # Guide for migrating to Azure.Messaging.EventGrid from Microsoft.Azure.EventGrid

-This guide is intended to assist in the migration to Azure.Messaging.EventGrid from Microsoft.Azure.EventGrid.
+This guide is intended to assist in the migration to `Azure.Messaging.EventGrid` from `Microsoft.Azure.EventGrid`.
 It will focus on side-by-side comparisons for similar operations between the two packages.

-We assume that you are familiar with Microsoft.Azure.EventGrid.
-If not, please refer to the README for [Azure.Messaging.EventGrid](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventgrid/Azure.Messaging.EventGrid/README.md) rather than this guide.
+We assume that you are familiar with `Microsoft.Azure.EventGrid`.
+If not, please refer to the [README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventgrid/Azure.Messaging.EventGrid/README.md) for `Azure.Messaging.EventGrid` rather than this guide.

 ## Table of contents
 - [Migration benefits](#migration-benefits)